Patterns: |

 blacklisted items = TNT, bedrock, obsidian, mob spawner, lava, lava bucket

-shiny swords = gold sword, iron sword, diamond sword
+shiny swords = golden sword, iron sword, diamond sword

 blacklisted items = TNT, bedrock, obsidian, mob spawner, lava, lava bucket

-shiny swords = gold sword, iron sword, diamond sword
+shiny swords = golden sword, iron sword, diamond sword

 Patterns: |